Rakhyvel/Erovra/requests.md

 	- ~~Takes a minute to convert~~
 	- If not full health, should repair, taking longer the more damaged and higher it is
 - Repair function
+	- Fully upgraded buildings would obviously only be able to repair
 - ~~Bombers should target other buildings, target capital if nothing left, and don't build bombers if theres no buildings except capital~~
 - ~~Infantry can target capital from farther away~~
 - Pop ups should ask if I really want to cancel or demolish ???